 - (1) Maximum Projection.
-The projection standards of Marquee Signs are as follows: - (a) Maximum projection over a public right-of-way is up to twelve (12) inches from the back of the adjacent street's curb.. - (b) Maximum projection of up to six (6) feet is permitted where the sign does not project over a public right-of-way. - (2) Minimum Clearance.
-Minimum clearance between the lowest part of the sign and the ground is eight (8) feet. - (3) Ledge Sign.
-A Marquee Sign may be combined with a Ledge Sign.
+The projection standards of Marquee Signs are as follows: - (a) Maximum projection over a public right-of-way is up to twelve (12) inches from the back of the curb, based on the adjacent street curb and requires approval of a temporary encroachment permit. - (b) Maximum projection of up to six (6) feet is permitted where the sign does not project over a public pedestrian pathway. - (2) Minimum Clearance.
+Minimum clearance between the lowest part of the sign and the ground is eight (8) feet.